-A nonresident partner's portion of the partnership's income attributable to a business located in Wisconsin, services performed in Wisconsin, or real or tangible personal property located in Wisconsin is taxable by Wisconsin.
-Business income is taxable whether or not the individual partner conducts business in Wisconsin.
+nonresident partner's portion the partnership's income attributable to a business located in Wisconsin, services performed in Wisconsin, or real or tangible personal property located in Wisconsin is taxable by Wisconsin.
+Business income is taxable whether or not the conducts business individual partner Wisconsin.
 However, partnership income derived from personal services, including professional services, is taxable to a nonresident partner only if that nonresident partner personally performs services in Wisconsin.
 The amount of personal service income attributable to the nonresident partner's services performed in Wisconsin is taxable.